geekay2015/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier-Copy2.md

 * Image type — RGB/ Grayscale , 8 bit/16 bit/ 32 bit datatype
 * The non uniformity in distribution of data( More images in one traffic sign and lesser in another)
 * Even the quality of the images has to come up with a general image pre-processing and augmentation algorithm

+The pickled data is a dictionary with 4 key/value pairs:
+'features' is a 4D array containing raw pixel data of the traffic sign images, (num examples, width, height, channels).
+'labels' is a 2D array containing the label/class id of the traffic sign.
+The file signnames.csv contains id -> name mappings for each id.
+'sizes' is a list containing tuples, (width, height) representing the the original width and height the image.
+'coords' is a list containing tuples, (x1, y1, x2, y2) representing coordinates of a bounding box around the sign in the image.
+THESE COORDINATES ASSUME THE ORIGINAL IMAGE.
+THE PICKLED DATA CONTAINS RESIZED VERSIONS (32 by 32) OF THESE IMAGES

 #### Dataset Summary
 I used the numpy library to calculate summary statistics of the traffic signs data set: